rjkviegas/course/pills/project_retrospective.md

 * The whole team discusses each item.

-* As the discussion progresses, the one member of the team notes down important points raised and suggestions for improvement.
+* As the discussion progresses, the one member of the team notes down important points raised and actions for improvement.

-* A member of the team posts photos of the whiteboard on Slack for you to reflect on.
+* A member of the team posts photos of the retro on Slack for you to further reflect on and reference in the future.

 ## Questions to consider
 * What has gone well?